-Divi Blog Extras adds six new blog layouts to Divi builder which allows creating Blog page with a new look and feel.
+Divi Blog Extras adds six new Divi blog layouts to Divi builder which allows creating blog page with a new look and feel.
 The plugin is also developer-friendly and provides support for overriding the existing layouts in the child theme for further customization.

 Understanding the concept of overriding Divi Blog Extras layout files.

 Divi Blog Extras allows overriding it’s template files.
 The process works similar to a child theme where header.php, footer.php etc are overridden in child theme and modified.
 In order to achieve this, we need to download the plugin and extract the zip file.
 The template files of the plugin are located in the “Divi-Blog-Extras\includes\modules\BlogExtras\layouts” directory.

 On top of each file, there is detail about where to copy them in a child theme to override them.
 In our case, we have grid_extended.php files opened with the detail in line number 5 as per the screenshot below.
 We need to copy this file to our child theme in /divi-blog-extras/layouts/grid_extended.php to start editing.

 In the next two screenshots, we have the grid_extended.php file in the destination folder.
 One is within the child theme named divi-edu and other is in the Divi theme directly.
 It can be done to any Divi child theme in same way.
 The interface could be different at users-end depending.
 We’re just focusing on the destination of the layout files.
 In the first screenshot, divi-edu is a child theme and it’s location is domainroot/wp-content/themes/divi-edu/.

 Modifying the layout files to display custom color background for each post if specified.

 Done with the copying of the blog layout files of Divi Blog Extras, the next step is to make the necessary changes to show the specified color on the background as per the sample image above.

 In the grid_extended.php layout file, the line of code that starts with $posts .= ‘<div class=”post-content”>’; will be replaced with the code below.